 What happens to your waste?

-When your waste arrives at our Marchwood facility, it is analysed for hazardous components.
-Paper, cardboard and mixed plastic is sent to our recycling plant in Portsmouth.
+When your waste arrives at our Marchwood facility, it is analyzed for hazardous components.
+Paper, cardboard, and mixed plastic is sent to our recycling plant in Portsmouth.
 General and catering waste is sent to our adjacent energy recovery facility where it is incinerated to create green electricity that is then exported to the National Grid.

 Waste oil is pumped to the shore where it is separated from the water and tested for quality.
 The recovered oil can then be reused as an industrial fuel.
-Waste water is sent to a specialist treatment plant for biological treatment before being discharged to the sewerage system.
+Wastewater is treated through the onsite biological treatment plant before being discharged into the sewerage system.

 Find out how you could benefit from our marine waste services.